iodcpp/metamap/README.md

 operations on metamaps are runned by the compiler and have a O(1) runtime cost.
 This greatly helps to build high performance applications while keeping the flexibility of maps.
+Compile time has also been reduced thanks to a zero-compile-time cost key retrieve and the heavy use of parameter pack expansion.

 Tutorial
 ==========